Netify Aggregator Plugin

-The Aggregator Processor plugin is responsible for creating structured data objects from the internals of the Netify Agent's memory by aggregating individual flow data.
-This data is typically used for creating high-level dashboards or returning usage statistics from within data centers and SD-WAN aggregation points.
+The Aggregator Processor plugin creates structured telemetry by aggregating individual flow records from the Netify Agent's memory.
+This aggregated data is typically used for high-level dashboards with bandwidth usage statistics and key network metrics.

 License

-Netify Flow Actions Plugin is a proprietary plugin requiring a license.
+The Netify Aggregator plugin is a proprietary plugin requiring a license.
 Please contact us for details.

 Installation